-- In Kant's transcendental idealism, the world conforms to our cognition because we can only cognize in certain ways. - The world of things-in-themselves remains, as it did for Hume, inaccessible, completely out of range of our cognition. - The noumenal world is beyond the limits of possible experience. - But, all possible experience has to conform to our cognitive capacities. - The phenomenal world, the world of possible experience, is necessarily structured according to those capacities.
+- In Kant's transcendental idealism, the world conforms to our cognition because we can only cognize in certain ways. - The world of things-in-themselves remains, as it did for Hume, inaccessible, completely out of range of our cognition. - The noumenal world is beyond the limits of possible experience. - But any possible experience has to conform to our cognitive capacities. - The phenomenal world, the world of possible experience, is necessarily structured according to those capacities. - A proper understanding of that phenomenal world must include a full examination of those structuring capacities.

-Our Cognitive Capacities intuitions and understanding
+Our Cognitive Capacities intuition and understanding

-- Intuition is our mental faculty for having something presented to us. - Understanding, which is structured according to certain basic concepts, is our mental faculty for determining, or thinking, about objects. - All objects have to be presented in intuition and determined by concepts in order to be thought. - Thus, all of experience necessarily conforms to our cognition. - Logic, as the laws of thought, will help us understand our faculty of cognizing, and will thus help us understand the phenomenal world.
+- Intuition (sensibility) is our mental faculty for having something presented to us. - Understanding, which is structured according to certain basic concepts, is our mental faculty for determining, or thinking, about objects. - All objects have to be presented in intuition and determined by concepts in order to be thought. - Thus, all of experience necessarily conforms to our cognition. - Logic, as the laws of thought, will help us understand our faculty of cognizing, and will thus help us understand the phenomenal world.